-Alluvium: Sediments deposited in a streambed, on a floodplain, a delta, or at the base of a mountain during comparatively recent geologic time.
+Alluvium: A term applied to sediments deposited in a streambed, on a floodplain, a delta, or at the base of a mountain during comparatively recent geologic time.

 Alquist-Priolo Earthquake Fault Zoning Act: A California law passed in 1972 to prevent construction of buildings used for human occupancy on surface traces of active faults.